 - Instead of rice, try eating more beans as a base for dishes.

 Thus, we see that not all carbohydrates are bad.
 In fact, a balanced diet that has a fair share of carbohydrates, is essential for a healthy you.
-So, go ahead and include some of these foods and reap the benefits that good carbohydrates have to offer.
+So let go of your carbohydrate fears and feel good about including some of these foods and reap the benefits that good carbohydrates have to offer.